LuminateOne/laravel-revision-tracking/README.md

 ### Retrieve all relational revisions for a specific model
 `allRelationalRevisions()` will return a `EloquentBuilder`, so you still can build query.

-you can retrieve all the relational revisions like this:
+You can retrieve all the relational revisions for a specific model like this:
 ```php
 public function allRelationalRevisions($id) {
     //Query the model